developess/build_a_phoenix_api/README.md

 mix phx.server
 ```

-With your server up and running, check out the app at `localhost:4000`.
+With your server up and running, check out the app at `localhost:4000`

+If you can see a web page, then 🎉 you just made a server.

 Now, lets dig into the code and work out how this app was created.

-## Adding a new page
+### 1b Adding a new page

 Your newly created file structure (in `apps/fawkes`) should look something like the below.
 The key folder here is the `lib` folder, which holds your application files (equivalent of `src` in other languages).